guinartm/DAM19-1/Untitled Document (1).md

 2. Regarding the assupmtion that the observations of both groups are statistically independent of each other, data are paired and come from the same population, we opt to run a non parametric test, in order to decide whether to pay the bonus or not.

-In this case, the Mann-Withney U test (Wilcoxon rank sum test)
+  - In this case, the Mann-Withney U test (Wilcoxon rank sum test):

 ````
 > wilcox.test(error~month, mu=0,alt="two.sided", correct=TRUE, paired=FALSE, conf.int=TRUE, data = Data1)